-August 5, 2019: WELCOME TO THE RING OF FIRE Arrivals in Petropavlovsk (PKC airport code) today, anytime.
+August 2, 2020: WELCOME TO THE RING OF FIRE Arrivals in Petropavlovsk (PKC airport code) today, anytime.
 Petropavlovsk is small city nestled on scenic Avacha Bay; the people here live beneath five majestic volcanoes.
-After a short tour of the city and one of its photogenic beaches, we'll be transferred to our hotel in Paratunka, a small hot springs resort area located about an hour drive south west of Kamchatka’s capital Petropavlovsk-Kamchatsky.
+After arrival, we'll be transferred to our hotel in Paratunka, a small hot springs resort area located about an hour drive south west of Kamchatka’s capital Petropavlovsk-Kamchatsky.
 Rest up and prepare yourself for the epic photographic journey ahead!
 We will visit the Volcano Museum today to get an orientation to the sites that we will visit and at dinner tonight we'll have a tour brief, and talk about the itinerary in detail, making sure everyone is fully prepared for the workshop.

-August 6, 2019: INTO THE WILD The expedition begins with a full day's drive to the typical Siberian village of Kozyrevsk and then on to our campsite on the Kamchatka River, the longest on the peninsula.
+August 3, 2020: INTO THE WILD The expedition begins with a full day's drive to the typical Siberian village of Kozyrevsk and then on to our campsite located on the slopes of the Tolbachik volcano complex.
 We'll cover a total distance of about 530km on unsealed roads, and takes roughly 10 to 12 hours.
 Along the way we pass the old Cossack village of Milkovo, where we stop for lunch.
 Later, in good weather, there's a wonderful view of snowy peaks that make up the highest volcanoes in Kamchatka.
 We arrive to Kozyrevsk in the evening, and from there our route takes us through the forest, before we finally arrive to the location of our first base camp surrounded by lava fields.
 Our guides will setup camp and you can rest after the long journey.

 Today's route is very long drive, challenging, and quite exhausting.
 We'll be in 6-wheel drive trucks, going over unpaved roads.
 Expect a bumpy ride.
 If you are prepared physically and mentally, you'll be fine, as the photographic rewards at the end are amazing.

-August 11, 2019: RETURN TO CIVILIZATION Having spent four days in the wilderness, it's time for a brief return to civilization with a full day's drive back to our hotel in Paratunka.
+August 6, 2020: RETURN TO CIVILIZATION Having spent four days in the wilderness, it's time for a brief return to civilization with a full day's drive back to our hotel in Paratunka.
 We’ll stop along the way for lunch and to enjoy the Studyonaya River and Milkovo village.
 We may also stop for a couple of volcano photo opportunities along the way.
 Once at the hotel, you can enjoy your dinner, retire for a well-earned rest at the hotel, and soak your bones in the thermal pool.

 Today's route back to Paratunka is very challenging and quite exhausting.
 We'll be in 6-wheel drive trucks, going over unpaved roads.
 Expect a bumpy ride.
 If you are prepared physically and mentally, you'll be fine, keep thinking of the hot shower and comfy bed that awaits you!

-August 12, 2019: CHOPPER FLIGHT TO KURILSKOYE LAKE This morning after check-out, we fly by MI-8 helicopter to the Land of Giants, deep in the heart of brown bear country.
+August 7, 2020: CHOPPER FLIGHT TO KURILSKOYE LAKE This morning after check-out, we fly by MI-8 helicopter to the Land of Giants, deep in the heart of brown bear country.
 Open windows in the helicopter offer stunning views of the volcanoes and snow-dotted landscapes along the way.
-Our home for the next two nights is Ozerny Camp.
+Our home for the next three nights is Ozerny Camp.
 It's quite often possible to watch bears fishing along the lake's edge without even leaving the grounds of the base camp.
 After settling in to our tents at camp, we’ll depart for bear photography.

-August 13, 2019: MEET THE KINGS OF KAMCHATKA Kurilskoye Lake is without a doubt one of the best places on earth to spot and photograph brown bears in their natural habitat.
+August 7–10, 2020: MEET THE KINGS OF KAMCHATKA Kurilskoye Lake is without a doubt one of the best places on earth to spot and photograph brown bears in their natural habitat.
 Our stay here is devoted to photographing and observing these mighty mammals as they hunt the salmon that gather here in the millions during the summer months.
 On a recent trip, around 100 individual brown bears were seen over three days.
 The Kamchatkan brown bear is one of the largest subspecies of brown bears, rivalling the famous Kodiak bears of Alaska in size.
 Photographing these incredible animals in their natural environment is one of the world's great wildlife experiences.
 The bears are totally preoccupied with fishing, allowing for tantalizingly up-close viewing and amazing photo ops.
 Safety is assured as we are accompanied by an experienced armed ranger.
 We'll use a mix of motor boat and walking excursions with experienced local wardens in order to maximize our chances of photographing bears up-close and observing different behaviors.
-Our walking excursions will lead us to a lush summer meadow where the bears feed on wild berries and visit other spawning streams further from the base camp.
+We will walk to a bridge near our camp where many bears congregate to feed on salmon, and will visit other spawning rivers further from camp by boat.
 Along these streams you'll be able to see the spawning salmon in shallow water and many signs of the large number of birds in the area.
-There's a good chance of photographing bears fishing only meters away as you walk along the banks of the streams.
+There's a good chance of photographing bears fishing only meters away as you walk along the banks of the streams..

-August 14, 2019: CHOPPER FLIGHT BACK TO PARATUNKA After a final stroll around Kurilskoye Lake, we head up to the bear viewing platform for a final opportunity to photograph the magnificent beasts in their element.
+August 10, 2020: CHOPPER FLIGHT BACK TO PARATUNKA After a final stroll around Kurilskoye Lake, we head up to the bear viewing platform for a final opportunity to photograph the magnificent beasts in their element.
 Then we board the MI-8 helicopter and head back to our hotel in Paratunka.
 We will have an opportunity to rest, download our images and have a group review of images and processing techniques.

-August 15, 2019: MIGHTY MUTNOVSKY AND ICE CAVES The people Petropavlovsk-Kamchatsky live less than 30 km from five volcanoes, but they consider these ominous figures to be friendly giants.
+August 11, 2020: MIGHTY MUTNOVSKY AND ICE CAVES The people of Petropavlovsk-Kamchatsky live less than 30 km from five volcanoes, but they consider these ominous figures to be friendly giants.
 One of them is Mutnovsky.
 We’ll take our 6-wheel drive Kamaz and drive about four hours towards this beautiful giant.
-If the weather is clear, we will make some stops along the way for different photo ops.
-The entire massif comprises four cones of the volcano.
-On the top of this mountain, you can see a big snow-white glacier, a little sulphur sandy river, and the biggest femoral field in the world.
-After a rest, we turn our lenses on Mutnovsky's hidden gems; ice caves, sculpted by eruptions and shifting glaciers.
+If the weather is clear, we will make some stops along the way for views of the Vilchinsky volcano and the surrounding snow-dotted valleys.
+After arriving at our camp, we’ll seek out ice caves sculpted by eruptions and shifting glaciers.
 Our guide will lead you deep inside an extraordinarily beautiful and rarely seen ice cave, where dazzling rainbow hues appear to light up the walls, created by reflections from an underground river.
 Only discovered in 2012, this ethereal place is the scene of some of the most mesmerizing images of volcanic landscapes ever captured.
 We'll also photograph two nearby waterfalls and other photogenic landmarks in the area.

-August 16, 2019: MUTNOVSKY'S CRATER Now it's time to tackle the mighty volcano head-on with a hike to its steaming craters.
+August 12, 2020: MUTNOVSKY'S CRATER Now it's time to tackle the mighty volcano head-on with a hike to its steaming craters.
 Near Mutnovsky's 2,322 meter summit is a nest of merged craters, among the most beautiful volcanic phenomenon in Kamchatka.
 We hike to the rim of the craters via a crack in the volcano's side.
-This hike will be approximately 5 km.
+This hike will be approximately 5 km one way.
 With a bit of courage, you can climb to the crest of the craters.
 Standing at the top, on the edge of the deep cavity, you feel as though you're witnessing the earth's creation, gazing down upon glittering glaciers, the torches of sulphur spewing fumaroles far below and the columns of vapor rising from the active funnel crater.
 As our local guide says, "Mutnovsky volcano is the heart of Kamchatka.
 This heart is literally beating and you can feel it, while the earth is slightly moving under your feet."
-Reaching the craters involves a moderate, half a day hike (including photo stops).
+Reaching the craters involves a moderate, half a day hike.
 After dinner, we will be able to take some evening photos at the vicinity of the camp.
 We’ll have an early dinner and rest in preparation for our hike to Gorely volcano tomorrow.

-August 18, 2019: CRUISING ON RUSSKAYA BAY Very early in the morning, we are heading out from Paratunka to the Petropavlovsk seaport.
+August 15, 2020: CRUISING ON RUSSKAYA BAY Very early in the morning, we are heading out from Paratunka to the Petropavlovsk seaport.
 We'll spend the entire day cruising the wildlife-rich waters of the bay, a remote and spectacular cove on the south-western side of the Avachinsky Gulf.
 Regarded as one of the most pristine natural areas in the region, Russkaya Bay resembles an Arctic fjord, with crystal clear waters ringed by forested hills and snow-dusted mountain peaks.
 As well as taking in the scenery and serenity of the bay, we'll be on the lookout for Russkaya's wild inhabitants in the air and sea, including seals, sea lions, otters, Steller's sea eagles, and an abundance of fish and birdlife.
 With a little luck, we might even be able to witness whales and orcas breaching the surface.
 During the trip, a lunch of fresh fish will be served for you.
-In the evening we are heading back to our hotel in Paratunka.
+We will have a dinner this evening to celebrate the end of our journey through Kamchatka.

 WEATHER: Kamchatka's climate is as diverse as its flora and fauna.
 The peninsula experiences the four seasons of the northern hemisphere with warm summers and cool winters but there are as many as 20 distinct climatic zones which vary not only according to latitude but also proximity to the sea and even geo-thermal activity.
 All this makes temperature and rainfall very hard to predict.